babelouest/glewlwyd/README.md

 ## Usage

 By default, Glewlwyd is available on TCP port 4593.
 There's a test page in `webapp/index.html` to validate the behaviour.
 You can access it using the url: [http://localhost:4593/app/](http://localhost:4593/app/).

+## SSL/TLS

+OAuth 2 specifies that a secured connection is mandatory, via SSL or TLS, to avoid data and token to be stolen, or Man-In-The-Middle attacks.
+Glewlwyd supports starting a secure connection with a private/public key certificate, but it also can be with a classic non-secure HTTP connection, and be available to users behind a HTTPS proxy.